DianaCanibe/NLP-Module-Project/README.md

 3. Comparing the BLEU score for 2 diferent translations over the same text

-For the first task I used the sentiment analysis pipeline on the transformers library with the default model, the clasification for each of the reviews is either POSITIVE or NEGATIVE.
+For the first task I used the sentiment analysis pipeline on the transformers library with the default model, the classification for each of the reviews is either POSITIVE or NEGATIVE.

 On the second one, I used flair to further train its ner-english model over a twitter dataset.<br />
 At the end of the training the loss curve obtained is the following: